Share Film Recommendations

 1. Discoverable profiles and movie playlists

-Inspired by music platforms, I imagined giving Netflix users the option to turn their profiles public and share their own tasteful playlists.
-This would enable users to look for a public profile/playlist that recommends movies similar to their liking.
+Inspired by music platforms, I imagined giving users the option to turn their profiles public and share their own tasteful playlists.
+However, this risks distracting users from watching.
+Users also disliked public-facing profiles.

 1. Scrollable Short-form content of Movie Clips/Previews